Bumbleboss/latex-resume/README.md

 The entire list of my resumes made in LaTeX!
 They are separated by specialization, each with their own layout for good content flow.
 The plan is to automatically generate a PDF file from a layout template when specific data changes.

 ## Structure
-The current structure separates each specialization to their individual branches, they are all similar in look but with changes tailored to personal requirements.
+The current structure separates each specialization to their individual folders.
+They are all similar in look but with changes tailored to personal requirements.

+## Build
+LuaLaTeX is being used for the build to have custom fonts and microtypes.

 ## Feedback
 Feel free to add or detail a usecase in the repo.